-As Brown prepares to return to significant on-site operations on August 16, 2021, the University is providing guidance to department heads for employees who have portions of jobs that may be performed remotely if those arrangements benefit their office or department and the University.
+As Brown prepares to return to significant on-site operations, the University is providing guidance to department heads for employees who have portions of jobs that may be performed remotely if those arrangements benefit their office or department and the University.
 This page reflects the guidance communicated to division leaders to support the implementation of new policies for assigning the three new position classifications — “on-site,” “hybrid eligible,” and “remote eligible” — to all union and non-union staff positions of grades 13 and below.

 Position Classification Guidance

 Equity is essential in assigning position classifications.
 Position classifications should be equitable and consistent across departments and divisions, and the expectation is that they do not frequently change.
 The classifications should be determined based on the job function and the operational needs of the University and department.
 Position classifications inform the nature of requests from staff eligible for an Alternative Work Assignment (AWA) for remote or hybrid work purposes, but do not guarantee one of these work arrangements.

 University senior leaders are expected to work with their leadership teams and department heads to assign position classifications to all staff positions in their areas.
 Senior leaders were instructed to review all position classification recommendations and submit them to University Human Resources by June 25, 2021.
 Department heads and managers will be responsible for informing staff of their position’s classification after University Human Resources (UHR) conveys approval of the classifications to senior leaders.